EricWardner/ECE382_Lab05/README.md

 } // end pinChange ISR
 ```
-Case 1: The most important aspec tof case 1 was building the IR data packet.
+Case 1: The most important aspect of case 1 was building the IR data packet.
 This was done using known values for length of 1s and 0s from a given remote.

 Case 2: On the positive edge, the timers and interrups had to be properly set.
 TACCR0 was calculated for the proper rollover time.

 #####Timer A Vector
 The timer interrupt was a bit similar to the rising edge of the hardware interrupt in the sense that it managed settings of timers and flags.
-The following code accomplished what is in the picture under TimerA
+The following code accomplished what is in the picture under TimerA.
+It is really important to understand how the masks work and howthe XOR and bit manipulation gives the proper functionality.

 ```C
 #pragma vector = TIMER0_A1_VECTOR			// This is from the MSP430G2553.h file